Working hard in the background...

 Foreign transaction fees are additional charges (usually around 2.5%) that credit card issuers apply when you make purchases in a foreign currency or with an international merchant.

-Yes, if you travel frequently or shop with international retailers, a no foreign transaction fee card can save you 2-3% on every transaction abroad, making it a valuable perk.
+Yes, if you travel frequently or shop with international retailers, a no foreign transaction fee card can save you 2.5% on many transactions abroad, making it a valuable perk.
+It's also a great way to exchange money and many times with this method you beat all other currency exchange methods because credit card exchange rates are one of the best methods available to exchange currency.

 Visa and Mastercard are the most widely accepted credit cards internationally.
 Both networks have extensive global reach, making them reliable choices for travelers in most countries.
 While American Express is also accepted in many places, it tends to have more limited acceptance compared to Visa and Mastercard.